aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/gs1-barcode-encoding/gs1-coupon-supplement-space-configuration/_index.md

 Yes, you can easily customize the width of the GS1 Coupon Supplement Space using the library, as demonstrated in this tutorial.

 ### Where can I find additional documentation and support for Aspose.BarCode for .NET?
-You can refer to the official [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) for more information and visit the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) for support.
+You can refer to the [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) for more information and visit the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) for support.

 ### Is Aspose.BarCode for .NET suitable for both beginners and experienced developers?
 Aspose.BarCode for .NET caters to developers of all levels.
 It offers a user-friendly interface for beginners and advanced customization options for experienced developers.

 ### Can I obtain a temporary license for Aspose.BarCode for .NET to evaluate its features?
-Yes, you can request a temporary license for Aspose.BarCode for .NET from the [official website](https://purchase.aspose.com/temporary-license/).
+Yes, you can request a temporary license for Aspose.BarCode for .NET from the [website](https://purchase.aspose.com/temporary-license/).